Bachelor of Science in Mechanical Engineering (BSME) Degree

 Loading Form

-From small components like microscale sensors to major systems like spacecraft, mechanical engineers are at the heart of scientific accomplishments and industrial innovations.
-With their knowledge of analysis, design, manufacture and operational processes, mechanical engineers can make everyday life safer and more efficient.
-The BS in mechanical engineering degree is a versatile choice that can enhance a graduate’s career trajectory.
+From small components like automotive sensors to major systems like spacecraft, mechanical engineers are at the heart of scientific accomplishments and industrial innovations.
+With their knowledge of analysis, design, manufacture and operational processes, mechanical engineers can develop the innovations that drive modern progress.1 The BS in Mechanical Engineering degree is a versatile choice that can enhance a graduate’s career trajectory.

-Mechanical engineers work in many settings, including manufacturing plants, engineering consulting firms and technical and test centers.
-A diverse range of industries employ mechanical engineers, such as the biotechnology, automotive, energy and nanotechnology industries.
-Some specific jobs that may be related to this BSME degree include:
+Mechanical engineers work in many settings, including manufacturing plants, engineering consulting firms and research and development (R&D) labs.1 A diverse range of industries employ mechanical engineers, such as the robotics, automotive, energy and aerospace.1 Some specific jobs that may be related to this BSME degree include:1

 • Mechanical engineering